CallmeQuant/financial_ts_generation_hackathon/README.md

         ```
     + Specify the condition (e.g., crisis or regular) by setting `condition[0]` in the `main.py`.
     + The generated synthetic data will be saved to a pickle file.

+# References:
+<a id="1">[1]</a> Alaa, A.M., Chan, A.J., & Schaar, M.V.
+(2021).
+Generative Time-series Modeling with Fourier Flows.
+International Conference on Learning Representations. \